ADITYONALDO/Fitness-Trainer-Appointment-Scheduling/README.md

     1. Fill the fields designated to given columns
     2. Click on button "Add Appointment" to add the appointment.

+## Viewing Appointsments

+To view the appointsments:

+    1. Navigate to home page i.e. http://127.0.0.1:5000/#
+    2. Click on the View Appointment section on top right side of the page to view the appointments.

 ## Editing Appointments